KW-tech/Project-1-Elk-Stack/README.md

 ## Automated ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.
-And later, additional files would add to and implement the ELK-Stack Server for monitoring the logs of the Web Servers shwon below:
+And later, additional files would add to and implement the ELK-Stack Server for monitoring the logs of the Web Servers shown below:

 ![image](https://github.com/KW-tech/Project-1-Elk-Stack/blob/main/images/VNet%20before%20ELK.png)

 This was the starting point for the ELK-Stack Server Project.

+In the Cloud, a Resource Group was defined (Red-Team), and within it, the Virtual Network (RedTeamNet).
+A Network Security Group (or Firewall) was defined with rules to drastically reduce access to the network from the outside.
+(This allowed only a single public IP SSH access to the network).
+The Jump-Box was created first, with its Private IP.
+The Jump-box also had a Public IP address so as to allow for connection from the outside.

+Next the Web Servers (Web-1, Web-2, and Web-3) were created with only internal (private) IP addresses.

+An SSH Key was generated and used between the outside (local workstation) and the Jump-Box.
+Docker was downloaded using the curl command and installed on the Jump-Box.
+Once the Docker container was established, it was started and attached to.
+From within this container the deployment could commense.
+Ansible was also downloaded using a curl command.

+From within the Docker Container, another SSH key was generated and this was used to establish the needed security between the Jump-Box and each of the VMs (web servers).
+A YAML script was written to "load" the individual VMs.
+This was used to guarantee that each VM had the same setup.
+Initially the first VM (Web-1) was loaded and checked to be sure that everything from the script installed correctly.
+The [hosts]() file (located in the /etc/ansible/ folder in the ansible container) defined the destination by placing the private IP of the Web-1 server in the [webservers] section.

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.

   - _TODO: Enter the playbook file._

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use